-The docks of Tetronis were once one of the best -looked after parts of the village.
+The docks of Tetronis were once one of the best-looked after parts of the village.
 Now they have been hacked apart with axes and put to the flame.
 The dozen or so fishing boats normally found here have are now all wrecks, in several cases bloodstained, though any bodies have been moved to the Great Gallows, above.

-3: HUTS
+3: Huts

 There are a few dozen huts around the village, and they have all been systematically pilfered of anything of value, with things that were of no use to the berserkers destroyed.
 So a typical hut is a mess of smashed furniture and pottery.
 Many of the huts are smeared with excrement.
-If the player characters insist on searching every hut, in each there is a 10% chance of finding d6gp worth of valuables with an appropriate roll - but doing this is likely to alert the berserkers, as well as wasting valuable time.
+If the player characters insist on searching every hut, in each there is a 10% chance of finding some minor valuable in each, but doing this is likely to alert the berserkers, as well as wasting valuable time.